3ph3m3ral/stroke-prediction-model/README.md

 This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relavant information about the patient.

 ## Usage
-python3 -m venv venv
+- python3 -m venv venv
-source venv/bin/activate
+- source venv/bin/activate

-jupyter-notebook StrokeModelPrediction.ipynb
+- jupyter-notebook stroke-prediction-model.ipynb
-OR
+<br> OR <br>
-jupyter-lab StrokeModelPrediction.ipynb
+jupyter-lab stroke-prediction-model.ipynb

 ## Dataset